Groups of symplectic involutions on symplectic varieties of Kummer type and their fixed loci: Abstract

 \section{Abstract}

-We describe the Galois action in characteristic zero on the middle $\ell$-adic cohomology of smooth, projective fourfolds $K_A(v)$ that occur as a fiber of the Albanese morphism on moduli spaces of geometrically stable sheaves on an abelian surface $A$ with Mukai vector $v$.
-We show that this action is completely determined by the action on $H^2_{\et}(A_{\bar{k}},\Q_\ell(1))$ and on a subgroup $G_A(v) \leqslant (A\times \hat{A})[3]$ which depends on $v$.
-This generalizes the analysis carried out by Hassett and Tschinkel \cite{HasTsc} over $\C$.
-As a consequence, we prove that over number fields, $K_2(A)$ and $K_2(\hat{A})$ are not in general derived equivalent.
+We describe the Galois action on the middle $\ell$-adic cohomology of smooth, projective fourfolds $K_A(v)$ that occur as a fiber of the Albanese morphism on moduli spaces of sheaves on an abelian surface $A$ with Mukai vector $v$.
+We show this action is determined by the action on $H^2_{\et}(A_{\bar{k}},\Q_\ell(1))$ and on a subgroup $G_A(v) \leqslant (A\times \hat{A})[3]$, which depends on $v$.
+This generalizes the analysis carried out by Hassett and Tschinkel over $\C$ \cite{HasTsc}.
+As a consequence, over number fields, we give a condition under which $K_2(A)$ and $K_2(\hat{A})$ are not derived equivalent.